MicheleCurci/FaasWars/README.md

 **It's time to take action!**
 The ship will move and fire relentlessly trying to stay aligned with the opposing ship on the y-axis.

+## Suggestion

+Each step is customizable by tuning the parameters **according to the opponents in the final**.

+Between the first and third final battle of the first season, the main structure of the bot has remained the same.
+I only adjusted secondary parameters such as the distance to the side edge and the distance to travel before stopping to shoot.

+## Conclusion

+I hope this small contribution will help you in developing a better bot!

+Good coding and enjoy!

+**May the Force be with you**

+## Link utili